 Cover a large table with a clean cotton tablecloth (it will become stained from the fat in the dough, so use an old tablecloth).
 Sprinkle the cloth generously with flour.
 Place the dough in the center of the cloth and brush it with melted butter.
 Roll the dough to a 1/8-inch thickness.

 Begin stretching the dough either over the backs of your hands or palm-side up, whichever works best for you.
 Work quickly, continually lifting the dough and stretching it by pulling your hands apart until it is almost paper thin and drapes over the sides of the table.
-See Serbian Cheese Strudel Making to get the idea.
+See our recipe for making Serbian Cheese Strudel to get the idea.
 Using kitchen shears, trim off the thicker outer edges of the strudel dough.

 Fill and Bake the Strudel

-Place rack in middle of oven and heat to 400 degrees.
-Brush the stretched dough liberally with melted butter.
+Place rack in the middle of oven and heat to 400 F. Brush the stretched dough liberally with melted butter.
 Place the cherry filling along one long edge in a 3-inch-wide strip, 2 inches from the edges.
 Sprinkle ground walnuts over the filling.